Kevin1899/OCR/README.md

 ## Manual Steps

---> Load the image and create separate files for stroing the output.
+--> Load the image and create separate files for storing the output.
 Here there is Output folder with output.txt and output.xlsx where you results would be stored